African spurred tortoise: Behavior

 African spurred tortoises are passive and docile pets.
 They are almost never aggressive and barely ever show territorial behavior.
 This docile behavior is complemented by their slow speed and silence.
 Despite their docile attitude, the tortoises should not be handled often as handling will cause stress, which can lead to health problems and premature death.
 Being off the ground or constantly carried can cause them to become stressed.
 Stressed tortoises may urinate or defecate, try to get away, hide in the shell, and hiss.
 They are also very curious and can end up stuck on their backs, needing help getting flipped back over.
-African Spurred Tortoises have a lifespan of around 70 years, which means that they are a long term commitment.
+African spurred totoises have a lifespan of around 70 years, which means that they are a long term commitment.

 Requirements

 The ideal enclosure for the African spurred tortoise is an outdoor pen where they will be able to construct a burrow.
-A fence of about 2 feet in height is recommended with some parts of the fence being extended underground.
-They prefer high temperatures and thrive in temperatures as high as 100 degrees Fahrenheit when they have a burrow to go into to cool off.
-When in captivity they should also have access to heating systems to keep the temperature of an enclosure above 60 degrees Fahrenheit when the temperature drops during the night.
+A fence of about 2 ft in height is recommended with some parts of the fence being extended underground.
+They prefer high temperatures and thrive in temperatures as high as 100 F when they have a burrow to go into to cool off.
+When in captivity they should also have access to heating systems to keep the temperature of an enclosure above 60 F when the temperature drops during the night.
 If the tortoise is being kept inside it needs access to artificial means of sunlight.
 The enclosure should also be kept somewhat humid.
 Humidity should be kept around 40–50 percent, as higher humidity may cause respiratory issues.
 These tend to be fungal infections, but shell rot is also common.

 They require high-fiber diets (grasses and hays), as many "wet" vegetables can cause health problems in large quantities.
 Red leaf lettuce, prickly pear cactus pads, hibiscus leaves, hay from various grasses, and dandelions are some of the better foods to make up the bulk of their diet.
 They will attempt to eat most types of plants eventually and some common garden plants, such as azaleas, can be very toxic to them.
 They will eat such things as caterpillars and snails if given the opportunity, but this also should be a very small portion of their diet.
 Calcium should also be another small portion of their diet to help with shell growth.
 The tortoises should also avoid proteins and consume fruits very sparsely.
 As the tortoises get older and their jaws stronger, it is recommended to allow them to eat hays such as orchard and timothy hay.
 Certain vegetables can lead to serious medical issues.
 Parsley, broccoli, kale and spinach should be excluded from their diets entirely, as they are too high in calcium oxalate.